Last updated September 23, 2025

 How do I know if I have C. difficile?

-C. difficile is often diagnosed based on your symptoms and your risk factors, especially diarrhea combined with recent hospitalization or antibiotic use.
+C. difficile is often diagnosed based on your symptoms, C. diff stool testing and evaluation of your risk factors, especially diarrhea combined with recent hospitalization or antibiotic use.
 Laboratory tests of your stool for the toxins the bacteria produce is a very common test.
-Diagnosis is often aided by examining the inside of your large intestines using Colonoscopy.
+Diagnosis may be aided by examining the inside of your large intestines using Colonoscopy.

 How long does C. difficile live on surfaces?